 If you believe an insurer is treating your claim unfairly, call a lawyer today.
-At Mingo & Yankala, S.C., our attorneys can assist you through the legal process, protect your rights and ensure you recover the compensation you are entitled to.
+At Mingo & Yankala, S.C., our Milwaukee personal injury attorneys can assist you through the legal process, protect your rights and ensure you recover the compensation you are entitled to.
 Contact our experienced attorneys to discuss your case during a free consultation.

 Why Call Mingo & Yankala, S.C?